Submit: (1) all *.v hardware and necessary testing code you wrote (no generated or provided files), and (2) other requested items such as diagrams.

 h) [3 pts] 16-bit x 16-bit unsigned multiplier (32-bit output).
 Use "*" in verilog.

-b) [25 pts] Write the design in verilog, test with at least 15 test cases in addition to the ones listed below.
+a) [10 pts] Write design in verilog, test with at least 15 test cases with a unique set of inputs calculated each clock cycle.
 Verify using method ***(3).